 1. Best time to climb Mount Kilimanjaro:

-Kilimanjaro is climbable throughout the year.
+Mount Kilimanjaro climb is possible throughout the year.
 The period between December to March and June to October are the best times to travel for Kilimanjaro climb because the weather is warm and dry.
 You will be able to enjoy the panoramic views as the weather will be clear during this time.
 Nevertheless, we recommend that you keep yourself updated about the things you must know before climbing Mount Kilimanjaro.

 However, more than 35000 travelers try to ascent Kilimanjaro, and the majority of them set their hike to Mount Kilimanjaro during dry seasons.
 This high number means a crowded route, with exceptions to the lesser crowded Kilimanjaro routes.
 Just one drawback on the trails is that you will be deprived of a private toilet.

 In Tanzania, the long rainy season is from March till May.
 The short rainy season is in November.
 So, if you are an avid traveler who does not mind a bit of rain, you can schedule a trip during the short rainy season to avoid the crowd during your Kilimanjaro climb.
 To deduce, there are quite a few things you must know before climbing Mount Kilimanjaro, regardless the time of the year.

 2. Best route for Kilimanjaro climb: